Doctoral Students, 2015-2016

 About:Will is a second year MA student and currently holds a bachelor’s degree in political science with a minor in history from the University of Nebraska at Kearney.
 His areas of interest and concern revolve largely around the growth of global economic inequality and the contradictions of a neoliberal era that simultaneously offers seemingly unprecedented levels of growth for some of the world, while deteriorating civil society and equity in other nations.
 Specifically, he intends to apply Antonio Gramsci’s hegemonic theory to international relations in order to uncover the systematic roots of the contradictions present in contemporary political economic trajectories.

-About:Lorena Hildebrandt is an MA student with subfields in comparative and environmental politics.
-She obtained her BA in Political Science from Winthrop University in Rock Hill, South Carolina.
-Lorena works within a comparative perspective to analyze issues of environmental justice, ecofeminism, and agricultural rights and policy.
-She is particularly interested in outcomes of environmental justice policy, risk equity in the southern United States and international communities, and land rights movements in South Asia.
+About:Lorena obtained her BA in Political Science from Winthrop University and is currently pursuing an MA in Environmental Politics at Colorado State University.
+Lorena works within a comparative perspective to analyze issues of environmental justice, ecofeminism, and environmental conflict.
+She is particularly interested in territoriality, natural resource conflicts and indigenous movements in South Asia.

 About:Tammy graduated from the University of Colorado in 2012 with a Bachelor’s degree in Political Science and an emphasis in Law Studies.
 Tammy’s research interests include state and local government, as well as legislative studies.